-Renae Shadler is an Australian performance artist working between Western Europe, Melbourne and regional Australia.
-Her work traverses dance, live art, and embedded community projects.
+Renae Shadler is an Australian actress, dancer and choreographer working between Western Europe, Melbourne and regional Australia.
+Her work traverses dance, experimental performance, and embedded community projects.
 She works with site, movement, words, collaboration, and participation.
-Renae is interested in the ways dancing and speaking enlarge one another.
-Her current research is focused on the politics of transparency and its impact on our interpersonal relationships.
+Since training at the Victorian College of the Arts in acting and Adelaide Centre for the Arts in dance, Renae has continued to explore physicality as a key source of expression, intertwined with spoken word and the larger dramatic gesture.
 She sees performance as an essentially intimate act and often connects directly with her audiences.

 Her self-authored works include ‘Polly’s Party’ an interactive solo performance (Premiere: La Mama Theatre 2012), ‘Y?’ an interactive performance piece for seven multidisciplinary performers (Melbourne Fringe 2014) and ‘RESTORE’ a contemporary dance solo which was awarded the Market Ready Award and Nominated for Best Performance at the Melbourne Fringe Festival 2016 (currently in development).